-In 2007, Webb joined the Daifuku Group through M&A, enabling us to enter the airports sector.
+In 2007, Webb joined the Daifuku Group through M& enabling us to enter the airports sector.
 We have since expanded the business mainly to overseas markets.
-In 2018, we won our first project in Japan.
+We won our first project in Japan.

-In recent years, airport security checks have become increasingly stringent, and boarding procedures are taking longer and longer.
-There is brisk demand for smart airports, such as self-service baggage check-in, facial recognition for passport control, automation of passengers' procedures, and curtailment of time for security checks.
+In recent years, airport security checks have becincreasingly stringent, and boarding procedures are longer and longer.
+There is brisk demand for smart a such as self-service baggage check-in, facial recognity passport control, automation of passengers' proceduand curtailment of time for security checks.